0xBADC0FFEE/sheets-cli/README.md

 Installs an [Agent Skill](https://docs.anthropic.com/en/docs/agents-and-tools/agent-skills/overview) that teaches the agent how to use sheets-cli.
 After installing, the agent automatically discovers sheets-cli when you mention spreadsheets, Google Sheets, or sheet names.

 > **Codex**: Requires `skills = true` in `~/.codex/config.toml` under `[features]`.
+> **VS Code**: Agent Skills support is in preview and only available in VS Code Insiders.
+Enable `chat.useAgentSkills` to use Agent Skills.

 **Restart the agent** after installing to load the skill.